Information for University staff

 - Information is not used in a way that could affect graduates personally

 - HESA and the other organisations take precautions to reduce the risk of individuals being identified from the information, once it is published and released.
 Under the Data Protection Act 1998, individuals have the right to a copy of the information HESA holds about them.
 HESA will charge a small fee for this

 The information collected is also used by the University, to create statistics based on the employability of Canterbury Christ Church University graduates.
 These statistics are used within departments and University publications.
 An individual’s data remains completely anonymous throughout the entire process.

 Visit the HESA website for further information or contact Alan Pendergast, DLHE Coordinator

 Giving Your Students Work Experience

 If you have some work experience available within your school or department, and would like to offer a student some part-time, temporary work, please get in touch with Unitemps, a recruitment service based within Career Development at the University.
 They can disucss your requirements and talk you through the process fo hiring a student.
 For more information on hiring a student please see the Unitemps pages.

 The Work Experience Fund

-In order to open up more opportunities for our students we are able to offer undergraduate students undertaking unpaid or low-paid work related experience a fund to help with the cost of travel.
+In order to open up more opportunities for our students, we offer undergraduate students, who are undertaking unpaid or low-paid work related experience, a fund to help with the cost of travel.
 For more information on the Work Experience Fund and elibigibility critera, click here.